PoomSmart/IDAObjcTypes/README.md

 Would you rather re-define the same functions or types over and over as you work in different binaries?

 ## Usage
-From IDA, simply go to `File > Load file > Parse C header file` then choose `IDA.h` to import everything at once.
+From inside IDA Pro, simply go to `File > Load file > Parse C header file` then choose `IDA.h` to import everything at once.

+If you work on 32-bit binaries, you may want to uncomment `#define x86` in `IDA.h`.

 ## Included Frameworks/Libraries
 More to be added as the owner reverses more binaries.